peteroupc/peteroupc.github.io/graphics.md

 [^44]: Until the early 1990s, the number of pixels an application can transfer per second was usually small, limiting the supported size and frame rate for arbitrary video content.
 Indeed, for example, the _Multimedia PC Specification_ (1992) recommended that video cards be able to transfer up to 8-bit-per-pixel graphics at a rate of 140,000 pixels per second or faster given 40 percent of CPU bandwidth.
 The Multimedia PC level 2 specification (1993) upped this recommendation to 1.2 million pixels per second (sufficient for 320 &times; 240 pixel video at 15 frames per second, the recommendation in article Q139826, "AVI Video Authoring Tips & Compression Options Dialog Box", 1995).
 For details on these specifications, see article Q106055 in the Microsoft Knowledge Base.
 Both recommendations are far from the 6.144 million pixels per second needed to display 640 &times; 480 pixel video smoothly at 20 frames per second.

 [^45]: _Quake_ (1996) also employed _subdivision rasterization_ for drawing small and relatively distant triangles whose vertices are rounded to integers, an algorithm likewise in scope here (_Michael Abrash's Graphics Programming Black Book_, chapter 69).
-Multitexture blending includes _bump mapping_ and _environment mapping_, prevalent in 1998 and 1999.

 [^46]: Digitized sound is also known as pulse-code modulation (PCM) and is often stored in files ending in ".WAV".